rakutenanalytics/ios-rakutenanalytics/README.md

 - `lastKnownLocation` - CLLocation object representing the last known location of the device.
 - `sessionStartDate` - NSDate representing date when a new session is started.
 - `loggedIn` - BOOL representing user's current logged in state.
-- `userIdentifier` - String uniquely identifying the last logged-in user, if any.
+- `userIdentifier` - String uniquely identifying the currently logged-in user, if any.
 - `loginMethod` -  String representing the login method for the last logged-in user if that information is known.
 - `linkIdentifier` - String identifying a tracking code sent by a referrer.
 - `origin` - String identifying the origin of the launch or visit, if it can be determined.